CiscoDevNet/AppdGlobal/README.md

 5. You will also need an account in AppDynamics SAAS Controller and should have the API Client ID and Client Secret.

-### Step 1: Intersight Target configuration for AppDynamics and on prem entities
+### Intersight Target configuration for AppDynamics and on prem entities

 You will log into your Intersight account and create the following targets.
 Please refer to Intersight docs for details on how to create these Targets: